kanndil/kanndil/README.md

 A Research Assistant and a Computer Engineering student at the [American University in Cairo](https://aucegypt.edu).
 My main fields of interest are hardware and embedded systems, and I am currently a member of the [AUC Open Source Hardware Lab (AUCOHL)](https://github.com/AUCOHL).
 Also  as a machine/deep learning enthusiast, I'm particularly interested in the fields of object detection, image segmentation, and reinforcement learning.
 -->

 I am Youssef Kandil a TinyMl engineer at [Efabless Corporation](https://efabless.com).
 Previously a Computer Engineering student, research assistant, and teaching assistant in the Computer Science and Engineering Department at the [The American University in Cairo](https://aucegypt.edu).
-My research interests include but are not limited to Resource-Constrained Machine Learning and Computer Vision, Electronic Design Automation (EDA), Real-Time Operating Systems (RTOS), Software/Hardware Co-design and ASIC Machine Learning Acceleration.
+My research interests include but are not limited to **Resource-Constrained Machine Learning and Computer Vision**, **Electronic Design Automation (EDA)**, **Real-Time Operating Systems (RTOS)**, **Software/Hardware Co-design** and **ASIC Machine Learning Acceleration**.

 ## Projects